lilacviolets/Velvet/readme.md

    * Right-click → "Run as administrator"

+2. Dry-Run Scan

+   * See which apps can be safely removed

-2. Confirm
+3. Confirm Removal

-   * Type YES when asked
+   * Type YES to remove selected apps

-3. Let it work

-   * Automatic, no extra clicks
+4. Final Cleanup

+   * Temporary files and thumbnail cache cleared

-4. Restart
+5. Restart PC

-   * Your PC is faster and cleaner
+   * Changes take full effect

 ## ╔═ What You’ll Notice ═╗

-* Faster startup
+* Faster Windows startup
-* Apps open quickly
-* Smoother performance
+* Cleaner, lighter system
 * More free space
-* Less lag
+* Fewer distractions from unnecessary apps

 ## ╔═ Safety ═╗

+* Creates a system restore point
-* Uses only Windows built-in tools
+* Uses only safe, built-in Windows tools
-* Reversible with restore point
+* Essential apps (Teams, Office, OneDrive) are kept
+* Dry-run shows candidates first
 * Works offline
 * No personal data collected

-## ╔═ Tips ═╗
+## ╔═ Tips for Teachers & Students ═╗

-* Run regularly to keep your PC fast
+* Run after first setup of a new PC or imaging
+* Keep Teams, OneDrive, Office for learning
+* Use the dry-run to check apps before removal
 * Close apps before running for best results
-* Always make a restore point before major updates